 Quantifiers are a type of

 determiner which denote imprecise quantity.
 They differ from numbers or

 The most common examples:

 common quantifiers used in English are:

 / any , much, many, a lot, a few, several, enough.

 are three types of quantifier;

-quantifiers of large quantity, and
+large quantity, and

-quantifiers of small quantity
+- quantifiers of